 But Microsoft makes it clear the playfulness takes a back seat to purpose.
 It plans to “cultivate a thriving developer community and to foster a vibrant app ecosystem,” according to a company spokesperson.

 Tim Gabrhel, a developer at IT consultancy Concurrency who attended the Build conference, talked about how useful HoloLens would be for maintaining industrial-scale printing equipment.
 Workers probing malfunctioning parts, he explained, could get tailored instructions beamed onto the screen, or perhaps a hologram of a skilled technician showing how to make repairs.
+In today’s world, with companies in all sectors looking to boost efficiency with blockchain and other such technology, this too could be a groundbreaking step in putting human innovation to good use!

 Ronald van der Putten, a software architect at Honeywell, said the HoloLens could allow hands-free scanning in warehouses.